|China - Guangxi UST||N/A|

 On completion of this unit, students should be able to:

-- analyse business information requirements using entity relationship diagrams (ERD)
+- analyse business or application requirements and model solutions using entity relationship diagrams (ERD)

 - design, develop, test and prove the functionality of a database